Velyorix/codovia-backend/README.md

 - **Real-time notifications** for article updates, new articles, and comments
 - **Version control** for articles: Automatically saves previous versions of articles on updates, with the ability to restore a specific version
 - **Advanced search** functionality with Meilisearch, allowing filters for categories, date ranges, and keyword matching
+- **Pagination** for listing resources with customizable items per page

 ## Tech Stack